-Buying and Storing Apricots
+Buying and Storing

-Healthy and Delicious Ways to Cook with Apricots
+Delicious Ways to Cook with Apricots

 Always rinse fresh apricots in cold water before eating.
-To remove the skins for a recipe, drop the fruits into boiling water for 15 to 20 seconds, then transfer to a colander and cool under cold running water.
-You can then use a knife to gently pull away the skin.
+To remove the skins for a recipe, drop the fruits into simmering water for 15 to 20 seconds, then transfer to a colander and cool under cold running water.
+You can then use a sharp knife to gently pull away the skin.

 - Create a tasty marinade for lean meats, chicken, or fish.
-Purée some skinned apricots and blend with mustard and lime juice (or perhaps with a South Beach Diet–friendly barbecue sauce).
+Purée some skinned apricots and blend with Dijon mustard and fresh lime juice (or perhaps with a South Beach Diet–friendly barbecue sauce).
 This also works as a delicious dipping sauce.